-On April 1, 2015, DWR reported that the state's snowpack was at 5% of historical average.
-The U.S. Drought Monitor lists more than 90 percent of California in the rank of "Severe Drought" or "Exceptional Drought."
+The U.S. Drought Monitor lists more than 90 percent of California in the rank of "Severe Drought."
 Reduced rainfall results in reduced recharge to the State's groundwater basins.
 Water levels in several of these basins, especially smaller basins, are dropping.
 GSWC utilizes groundwater from seventeen groundwater basins throughout the State.
 Several GSWC service areas rely on groundwater as their only source of supply.
 In the event of water supply shortages beyond the mandated reductions, GSWC would need to transport additional water from other areas, increasing the cost of water supply.